Zhuinden/AndroidReactor/README.md

 ### Android Specific

+A Reactor has to implment the `Reactor<Action, Mutation, State>` interface.
+Do not forget to dispose the `CompositeDisposable` in the `Reactor` after you are done with it (the `ViewModelReactor` handles this for you).
+A View that binds to a Reactor has to implement the interface `ReactorView`.
 When binding the Reactor to an Activity or a Fragment, their life cycles have to be taken into account.
 All views have to be laid out before the bind happens, so you should not call `fun bind(Reactor)` before: